1 FAM 020

-(1) Is the Department of State's around-the-clock alerting, briefing, and crisis management office;
+(1) Is the Department of State's around-the-clock alerting, briefing, communications, and crisis management and strategy office;

-(2) By maintaining a 24-hour global watch, alerts and briefs top officers of the Department, task forces, and concerned Department bureaus on important developments requiring immediate attention, and ensures that prompt action is taken, as necessary;
+(2) Alerts and briefs top officers of the Department, task forces, and concerned Department bureaus on important developments requiring immediate attention, and ensures prompt action is taken, as necessary;

-(3) Functions as the Department's point of contact for the interagency exchange of crisis-related information, including the compilation of current information on the number of official and private American citizens and third-country nationals present in each country abroad (known as the F-77 report);
+(4) Functions as the Department's point of contact for the exchange of crisis-related information within the interagency, including the compilation of current information on the number of official and private American citizens and third-country nationals present in each country abroad (known as the F-77 report);

-(4) Screens and distributes cables and other documents for the Secretary and principal officers and is responsible for the preparation of daily summary reports;
+(5) Screens and distributes cables and other documents for the Secretary and principal officers and prepares daily summary reports;

-(5) Controls, on behalf of the Executive Secretary, sensitive categories of cable traffic which are sensitive in content or timing;
+(6) Controls, on behalf of the Executive Secretary, categories of cable traffic that are sensitive in content or timing;

-(6) Provides crisis management expertise to the Department.
-Under authority delegated by the Secretary, with the policy guidance of the Under Secretaries for Political Affairs and Management, and at the direction of the Executive Secretary, S/ES-O has the principal Department responsibility for initial formal and informal crisis management operations.
+(7) Provides crisis management and strategy expertise to the Department.
+Under authority delegated by the Secretary, with the policy guidance of the Under Secretaries for Political Affairs and Management, and at the direction of the Executive Secretary, S/ES-O and S/ES-O_CMS has the principal Department responsibility for initial formal and informal crisis management operations.
 Under authority assigned by Presidential Directive 27 (1/19/78), S/ES-O assumes initial action responsibility on asylum requests, acts of terrorism/hijackings, and other nonmilitary incidents which could have implications for our foreign relations;

-(7) Has responsibility for testing and assessment of the Department's crisis management capabilities;
+(8) Tests and assesses the Department's crisis management capabilities;

-(8) Coordinates planning and implementation of plans within the Department and the interagency community, through the Washington Liaison Group for the protection and evacuation of U.S. citizens abroad in emergencies;
+(9) Coordinates planning and implementation of plans within the Department and the interagency community, through the Washington Liaison Group and other tools for the protection and evacuation of U.S. citizens abroad in emergencies;

 (10) Serves as primary point of contact and support office for the Secretary of State and the Secretary's party when traveling;

-(13) Has responsibility for convening department and interagency stakeholders to gather and preserve lessons learned after critical operational events to share across the organization.
+(14) Has responsibility for convening department and interagency stakeholders to gather and implement lessons learned after critical operational events to share across the organization.